Skip to Content

 • Emotional regulation and risk appraisal

-Importantly, individuals are often poor judges of their own cognition (Van Patten et. al., 2025), and this extends to fatigued individuals being poor judges of their own level of impairment.
+Importantly, individuals are often poor judges of their own cognition (Van Patten et. al., 2025), and this extends to fatigued individuals being poor judges of the impact of their fatigue on their abilities.

 Situational Awareness and Signal Detection

-Situational awareness is not simply a skill — it is a cognitive state shaped by workload, stress, fatigue, and environment.
+Situational awareness is a skill.
+The implementation of that skill is shaped by workload, stress, fatigue, and environment.

 Neuropsychological principles can enhance:

-• Signal detection (distinguishing critical cues from background noise)
+• Signal detection (distinguishing critical cues from background noise or distractors)

-• Design of interfaces, notifications, and workflows that align with how attention actually works
+• Design of interfaces, notifications, and workflows that align with how attention works.

-Well-designed systems should not rely upon perfect human performance.
-As highlighted earlier, a finding of human error inherently indicates a control system that has failed as opportunity for continual improvement.
+Well-designed systems do not rely upon perfect human performance.
+As highlighted earlier, a finding of human error inherently indicates a control system that has failed and has missed an opportunity for continual improvement.

 Safer Systems, Not Better Humans

-From a neuropsychological standpoint, the goal of safety is not to eliminate human error, but to design systems that control for expected errors and otherwise empower optimal human performance.
+The goal of safety is not to eliminate human error, but to design systems that control for expected errors of the human (neuropsychological) system, and otherwise empower optimal human performance.

-When work environments support attention, memory, and decision-making under real-world conditions, safety improves — not because people change, but because systems do.
+When work environments support attention, memory, and decision-making under real-world conditions, safety improves — not because people change, but because the systems supporting and empowering them do.

 Neuro at Work series

-This post forms part of a Neuro at Work series exploring how neuropsychological evidence informs safer, more effective organisational systems.
+This post forms part of a Neuro at Work series exploring how neuropsychological principles inform safer, more effective organisational systems.
 Future posts will examine leadership, decision-making, and recovery at work.

 References: